Exostellar-Labs/docs/installation-and-configuration/getting-started-with-an-onboarding-tarball/running-workloads-with-x-spot.md

     ```
     which exorun
     ```
-8. Jobs can be started in X-Spot containers by using the job wrapper:
+8. Jobs can be started in Compute Optimizer containers by using the job wrapper:

     ```
     exorun run -c <cpu_num> -m <mem_size> -- command param1 param2 ...